Lessons

 Deep peeling

-Only performed by health professionals after an intense preparation of the skin, the deep peeling is performed with an acid called phenol for a drastic a drastic anti-aging action.
-It acts down to the deepest dermis to renew and strengthen it completely.
-In the long term, it reduces deep wrinkles as well as the aging of the skin and effectively fights against imperfections and pigmentary spots.
+Only performed by healthcare professionals after intensive skin preparation, the deep peeling is performed with an acid called phenol for drastic anti-aging action.
+It acts right down to the deepest dermis to renew and strengthen it.
+In the long term, it reduces deep wrinkles as well as skin aging, and effectively combats blemishes and pigmentation spots.

-It is important to follow a few rules to care for your skin after a peel.
-Be sure to apply a sun protection every day with a minimum SPF 30 and do not expose yourself to the sun for 2 to 3 weeks.
-For 24 hours, avoid any intense activity that would increase the blood circulation of the face as well as excessive heat sources (saunas, steam rooms).
-For 72 hours, avoid waxing or exfoliation, and do not remove peeling skin or small scabs, as this could cause scarring.
-Also remember to adopt a soothing and highly moisturizing routine.
+It's important to follow a few rules when caring for your skin after a peel.
+Be sure to apply sun protection every day with a minimum SPF 30 and stay out of the sun for 2 to 3 weeks.
+For 24 hours, avoid any intense activity that would increase blood circulation to the face, as well as sources of excessive heat (saunas, hammams).
+For 72 hours, avoid waxing or exfoliation, and don't remove peeling skin or small scabs, as this may cause scarring.
+Don't forget to adopt a soothing, highly moisturizing routine.

-Finally, before starting a treatment of peelings in cabin, we advise you to start with a ProSkin Dermalogica facial facial to make a good assessment of your skin and start with the right routine, which will optimize the results of this deep treatment.
+Finally, before starting an in-booth peel treatment, we recommend that you begin with a ProSkin Dermalogica facial facial to take stock of your skin and start with the right routine, which will optimize the results of this deep treatment.

 Our selection for a peeling treatment at home